BillTheBest/promethius/README.md

 A demo is available at http://reaktordemo.herokuapp.com

-Ripley is an easy to use monitoring dashboard written in Scala.
+Reaktor is an easy to use monitoring dashboard written in Scala.
 It uses web sockets to push real time updates directly to the board.
 The idea is to give you "just enough" to build great looking real-time dashboards while allowing you the freedom to customise things easily.